 - sweetened foods, such as yogurt, juices, and canned foods

-- breakfast cereal, cereal bars, and “energy” or “nutrition” bars
+- breakfast cereals, cereal bars, and “energy” or “nutrition” bars

-To reduce your intake of corn syrup and other additives:
+A person can reduce their intake of high fructose corn syrup and other additives by:

-- opt for unsweetened or less processed items where possible
+- opting for unsweetened or less processed items where possible

-- make salad dressings and bake other products at home
+- making salad dressings and baking other products at home

-Some foods contain other sweeteners, but these can also have adverse effects.
+Some foods contain other sweeteners, and these can also have adverse effects.